Office of Federal Contract Compliance Programs (OFCCP)

 Yes.
 If you file with both OFCCP and EEOC, your complaint will be investigated by only one of these agencies.

 Both OFCCP and EEOC may have the authority to investigate employment discrimination complaints made against companies that do business with the Federal government.
-To eliminate duplication of effort, OFCCP agrees to send individual complaints alleging employment discrimination based on race, color, religion, sex, or national origin to EEOC to handle.
+To eliminate duplication of effort, OFCCP agrees to send individual complaints alleging employment discrimination based on race, color, religion, sex, sexual orientation, gender identity or national origin to EEOC to handle.

 OFCCP keeps complaints filed on behalf of a group or where there appears to be a pattern of discrimination.
 OFCCP also keeps complaints alleging discrimination based on a person's status as a veteran and complaints alleging discrimination based on disability when the complaint is filed against an employer that does business with the Federal government.